zoelsner/farmtopeople/docs/SOP.md

 └── requirements.txt                    # Dependencies
 ```

-## 3. The "Thursday Magic" User Flow
+## 3. The "Thursday Magic" User Flow - NOW LIVE! ✅

-This is the primary operational flow of the application.
+This is the primary operational flow of the application - **SUCCESSFULLY TESTED AND WORKING**.

+### Current Working SMS Flow:
+1. **User texts "plan" to Vonage number** → Triggers full meal planning flow
+2. **Server looks up user in Supabase** → Retrieves Farm to People credentials
+3. **Scraper authenticates and extracts cart** → Gets all boxes and alternatives
+4. **AI generates personalized meal plan** → Based on actual ingredients
+5. **SMS delivers meal suggestions** → User receives actionable recipes

+### Production Thursday Flow (Ready to Deploy):
 1.  **Thursday 2 PM (Box Lock):** The user's Farm to People box for the upcoming weekend delivery is locked and can no longer be customized.
-2.  **Thursday 3 PM (Automated Scrape):** The system automatically triggers the `scrapers/complete_cart_scraper.py` script for all active users.
+2.  **Thursday 3 PM (Automated Scrape):** The system automatically triggers the `scrapers/customize_scraper.py` script for all active users.
 The scraper logs in, scrapes the final, confirmed contents of each user's boxes and individual items, and saves this data to our Supabase database.
-3.  **Thursday 3:05 PM (The Teaser SMS):** Immediately after the scrape, the system sends the first SMS to the user via Twilio.
+3.  **Thursday 3:05 PM (The Teaser SMS):** Immediately after the scrape, the system sends the first SMS to the user via Vonage.
     *   **Example:** _"🌟 Zach, your Farm to People box is locked in!
 This week's stars include White Peaches and Organic Green Kale.
 How's your energy for the week?
 Reply: 1=Tired 😴, 2=Normal 😊, 3=Ambitious 🚀"_
 4.  **Thursday 6 PM (The Plan Delivery):** Based on the user's energy level response, the system sends the main event: a link to a beautifully generated PDF meal plan.
     *   **Example:** _"🍽️ Your adventures await!
 Based on your 'Normal' energy, your personalized meal plan is ready.
 It includes a 35-min version of our Peach and Kale Salad.
 View your full visual guide here: [link-to-pdf]"_